 These vegan lemon poppy seed muffins are made with simple ingredients in 1 bowl and bake up moist and delicious every time!
 The perfect balance of sweet and tart, they will be a hit for sure!

 These are my favorite muffins to make for brunch or bring to an event.
-They're always a hit with both vegan and non-vegans, they work great with gluten-free flour, and they still taste great the next day if you bake them a day ahead.
+They’re always a hit with both vegans and non-vegans, they work great with gluten-free flour, and they still taste great the next day if you bake them a day ahead.

 - Flour - either white or whole-grain wheat or any gluten-free flour mix.